solarworkshop/Small-Solar-Power-Systems-Zine/workshop-outline.md

 **Good result:** Output **at least 70-80% of rated power** under good sunlight.
 **Bad result:** If power is much lower than expected, the panel has **cell degradation, dirt, or internal failure**.

-### Finding the current of your load

-Set your multimeter to DC amps (A or mA mode).
-Larger than expected for load (which is ?)

-Place one probe on the battery wire and the other on the load wire for positive.

-(Just demostrate and explain this)

-This is how much power it is comsuming, so it may change as you use the device and it uses more power (if it's something that can change, have them mess around).

-Write down what the highest amprage reading you got on your paper.

 ### Parallel vs. Series

 Wiring **solar panels** and **batteries** in series or parallel affects the **voltage and current** of the system.
 Understanding the differences helps in designing an efficient **12V solar power system**.